-OSU-OKC Workforce Development serves as a resource for business and industry clients within the OKC Metro.
+OSU-OKC Training and Development Center serves as a resource for business and industry clients within the OKC Metro.
 Our mission is to deliver targeted programs consisting of seminars, consulting services, conferences and workshops that respond to the workforce needs of the public and private sector.
-OSU-OKC Workforce Development has a host of partners from academia and industry who serve as trainers and consultants for specific business and industry training needs.
+OSU-OKC Training and Development Center has a host of partners from academia and industry who serve as trainers and consultants for specific business and industry training needs.

-OSU-OKC Workforce Development strives to be the resource of choice for improving job skills, professional and technical competence, business and industry contract training and community service seminars, based on a reputation for credibility, quality and responsiveness.
+OSU-OKC Training and Development Center strives to be the resource of choice for improving job skills, professional and technical competence, business and industry contract training and community service seminars, based on a reputation for credibility, quality and responsiveness.
 Training can be conducted on the OSU-OKC campus or onsite at your organization.
-For more information, please call (405) 945.3383 or email wfd@osuokc.edu.
-For a list of current classes, visit: www.osuokc. edu/wfd.
+For more information, please call (405) 945.3383 or email wfd@osuokc. edu.
+For a list of current classes, visit: www.osuokc.edu/tdc.